ngngminhthai/WeFriend-SocialMedia/README.md

 ## Application Overview

-WeFriend is a social media platform that allows users to connect with friends, share posts, stories, comment on content, receive notifications, like posts, and add new friends.
+WeFriend is a social media platform that allows users to connect with friends, share posts, stories, comment on content, receive notifications, like posts, and add new friends using **Firebase**.
 It provides a user-friendly interface and a range of features to enhance your social media experience.

 ## Features